HaithamAlulaimi/SequentalAssignment/README.md

 # SequentalAssignment

 ### Introduction
-This project is an assignment from SequenTial Company that focuses on front-end testing using Selenium -TestNG and the programming language is Java.
+- This project is an assignment from SequenTial Company that focuses on front-end testing using Selenium -TestNG and the programming language is Java.
+- The test script is structured into two distinct parts to ensure comprehensive testing coverage:

+* Smoke Test (Main Area):

+The 'Smoke Test' section focuses on quickly verifying the core functionality and stability of the application's main area.
+This part aims to identify any critical issues or regressions in the essential features.
+It includes a subset of test cases that cover the fundamental functionalities that must work without major issues.

+* Full Scenario (Assignment):
+The 'Full Scenario' section comprises a comprehensive set of test cases that collectively cover the complete assignment requirements.

 ### Getting Started
 Follow these steps to get started with this project.
 Make sure you have the following tools and dependencies installed: